timb-machine/threat-crank/README.md

 # threat-crank

-Threat Crank makes useful information from the ATT&CK TTP project
+This repository contains a tool to make useful information from the ATT&CK TTP project.

-* What can it do?
+What can it do?
 Currently it has 3 modes of operation:

 1. Report mode – generates a formatted text file containing actors and associated TTPs:
     * Kill chain phases
     * Targeted platforms
     * Affected defences
     * Sources of useful telemetry
     * Referenced third party TTP sources
     * Attack tools used
     * Referenced third party tool references
 2. Wargame mode – generates a random kill chain
 3. Gephi mode – outputs a Gephi formatted list that can be used to construct a directed graph of the kill chain including:
     * Threat groups
     * Kill chain phases
     * TTPs

 For any queries about the contents of this repository please contact [Security Advisory EMEAR](mailto:css-adv-outreach@cisco.com).